Facts & Figures

-As a particularity of the LULUCF sector, pools can be both, a source of GHG (release → positive emissions) and a sink of CO2 (carbon sequestration → negative emissions).
+In the LULUCF sector, pools can act both as a source (release → positive emissions) of greenhouse gases and as a sink (carbon capture → negative emissions) for CO2.

-The exception are the years 1990, 2002 – 2005 and 2007, where the LULUCF sector was a net source of GHG.
+The exception are the years 1990, 2002 – 2005, 2007, 2020 and 2021 where the LULUCF sector was a net source for GHG.
 This was caused primarily by increased logging due to (1) salvage logging after calamities and (2) exceptionally high demand for wood by the markets.

-The current accountable net emission (calculated according to the accounting rules as mean of 2018 to 2021) misses the target value of the Climate Change Act for 2030 (-25 Mt CO2-eq.) by a significant margin.
-In this four-year average the net sink of the LULUCF sector is too low by c.
-42.3 %, considering only the last reported year (2020, NIR 2022) and the estimate for 2021 by c.
-54 %.
+The current accountable net emission (calculated according to the accounting rules as mean of 2019 to 2022) misses the target value of the Climate Change Act for 2030 (-25 Mt CO2-eq.) by a significant margin.
+In this four-year average the net sink of the LULUCF sector is too low by 99.6 %.
 The reason for this is the current decline of the LULUCF sink due to forest damage from the drought in recent years.
-Overall, the goal for 2030 had only been achieved in the time period 1994 to 1999.
+Overall, the goal for 2030 had only been achieved in the time period 1994 to 1996.

 There are two anthropogenic impacts on sequestration of carbon in the biogeosphere and mitigation of GHG emissions in the LULUCF sector:

 - Protection of existing storage: Avoiding all activities that result in release of carbon from existing storage (such as wetland drainage and grassland conversion).

 - Measures that achieve a permanent carbon accumulation in compartments of the biogeosphere: